-We all want the student to succeed, and even though this feedback must be unique, it does not mean that we need to reinvent our format and style each time we write a report.
+We all want the student to succeed, and even though this feedback must be unique, it does not mean that we need to reinvent our format and style each time we write a student progress report.
 There is a Feedback format that we can follow that will both enable the student and aid the parents as assistants in their learning.
 For each student and each lesson you teach, no matter what age, what strengths, or what lesson type, helpful feedback can follow the same format.

 Address the Parent

 Write your feedback in a professional and friendly tone as if you are speaking directly to the parent.
 It should be direct and objective but also polite.
 Try your best to use active voice in your writing as this is more easily understood and will translate better.
 Also, Take advantage!
 This is your opportunity to communicate directly with the parent and make a lasting impression so that they remember to book you again!
 You can also include a direct note to the student for extra encouragement.

 Review the Lesson Content

 Provide a brief review of the content that was covered in the lesson.
 Think of this as an aid to remind parents and students of what was covered to help refresh their memory without needing to look at the playback of the lesson.
 I repeat, keep it brief!
 This should not become the complete lesson in documented form, it should just cover the:

 This will be a reference point to help the parents to assist with homework or get more involved in what the child is learning.